 Why did textile workers face such high risk?▼

-Textile workers handled raw asbestos at every production stage—spinning, weaving, cutting, finishing.
-Fiber concentrations reached 100-1,000 times current limits.
-Workers wore no protection and went home covered in dust.
-Studies show 10-30x higher mesothelioma rates.
+Textile workers handled raw asbestos at every production stage: spinning, weaving, cutting, finishing.
+Fiber concentrations in historical measurements reached many times the current OSHA PEL.
+Workers typically wore no respiratory protection and went home covered in dust.
+Cohort studies have consistently documented elevated lung cancer, non-malignant respiratory disease, and mesothelioma in textile populations.

 What products were made in asbestos textile mills?▼